-Variable strength residual soils and fill material are likely to result in total and differential settlement under working load, and not adequately support shallow foundations for the proposed development within the site.
-Removal of the fill material within the proposed development area should be carried out prior to construction of the proposed building foundation system.
+It should be noted that construction on fill or softer/loose soils present throughout the site can lead to total and differential settlement under working loads, and not adequately support shallow foundations for the proposed development.
+Removal of any fill material within the proposed development area prior to foundation construction is recommended.

-It is noted that ground conditions within the site are expected to differ from those encountered and inferred in this report, since no geotechnical or geological exploration program, no matter how comprehensive, can reveal and identify all subsurface conditions underlying the site.
+It is noted that ground conditions within the site is expected to differ from those encountered and inferred in this report, since no geotechnical or geological exploration program, no matter how comprehensive, can reveal and identify all subsurface conditions underlying the site.
 It is therefore recommended that confirmation of the underlying ground conditions be confirmed by a geotechnical engineer prior to construction by additional borehole drilling and testing, or during construction by inspection.